 What a non-issue...

 Have you ever considered this amazing thing called, asking.
-It takes 2s to clarify : DE VM CLI WM.
+It takes 2s to clarify : DEVMCLIWM.

 PM doesn't have an established meaning, possibly Power Management but not common enough to be considered established.